fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 In the chart shown above, when you click the legend icon for **Last Year**, all data plots in blue, (showing the quarterly revenue for the last year) are hidden.

-## Show/hide data plots via the legend
+## Show/Hide Data Plots via the Legend

 With FusionCharts Suite XT, show/hide the data plots belonging to a data series by clicking the corresponding legend icon.
 The legend interaction can also be disabled using `interactiveLegend` attribute.
 The default value of this attribute is `1`.
 Let's check out a sample without interactive legend.